Home Guides Common Problems FAQ Contact

 Will reading codes drain my battery?

-Plugged-in OBD2 adapters draw a small continuous current (10–50 mA).
+Plugged-in OBD2 adapters draw a small continuous current (10 to 50 mA).
 Unplug the adapter after use if your car sits for more than a week at a time.
-Trackara does not draw power from the car — it only communicates when actively scanning.
+Trackara doesn't draw power from the car.
+It only communicates when actively scanning.

 Can I read codes without clearing the check engine light?